What do you want to do?

 epr@bccnm.ca.

 BCCNM maintains a list of key contacts for each recognized education program.
-This list is used to communicate regulatory changes impacting educators, and provide updates on the EPR process.
-All educational institutions are a little bit different, but these individuals could include the institution or program leader, program coordinators, and/or key employees that lead the education program review process.
+This list is used to communicate regulatory changes impacting programs, and to provide updates on the education program review process.
+All educational institutions are a little bit different, but these individuals could include the institution or program leaders or coordinators.

 BCCNM Educator Update